Xinja Bank products

 - See where your money is going.
 Xinja automatically categorises your spending so you can track your expenditures.

-- Use the card to travel.
-You won’t be charged international ATM fees and you’ll be refunded the 3.5% foreign currency conversion fee.
+- Use the debit card to travel.
+You won’t be charged international ATM fees or currency conversion fees.

 - Convenience and security.
 You can freeze or thaw your card if you lose it and chat to Xinja’s support team any time in the app.
 Tap&Go is available and you can top up your card instantly via direct debit.

-- ATM fees and limitations.
+- Third party ATM fees.
 While Xinja won’t charge you an ATM fee, you can still be charged by the ATM operator.
-Many banks have started refunding this fee but this is not the case with Xinja.
-There is also a daily ATM withdrawal limit of $500 which is quite low compared to standard bank withdrawal limits, which are usually up to $2,000 as standard.
+Many banks have started refunding this fee but this is not the case with Xinja yet.

 Is Xinja safe?

-In terms of security features for customers. the ability to freeze and thaw your card is a convenient feature, especially for travellers, and having direct access to customer service through the Xinja app could also be useful.
+In terms of security features for customers, the ability to freeze and thaw your card is a convenient feature, especially for travelers, and having direct access to customer service through the Xinja app could also be useful.

 How can I sign up with Xinja?

-The Xinja app is available on both iOS and Android and you can sign up if you are over the age of 18.
-Once you download the app you need to register to receive your card, which can take up to five days for delivery.
+The Xinja app is available on both iOS and Android and you can sign up if you are over the age of 14.